 - the establishment of a disability justice centre in Western Australia to provide secure accommodation for people with intellectual disability who have been charged with a crime but deemed unable to plead.

-Key operational programs which underpin the Commission’s work include:
+Key operational programs which underpin Disability Services' work include: